-- The sampler should be located just below the roof level, with the inlets extending at least 1 meter above the roof.
+- The sampler should be located just below the roof level, with the inlets extending at least 1 meter above the peak of the roof.
 The sampler should be at eye level or lower or a platform or ladder should be in place to permit sampler servicing. - The sampler inlets should be easily accessible from a ladder at time of site maintenance.
-High roofs with steep pitches can be a safety issue for the technicians who clean the stacks. - The inlets should be at least 24 inches from any other equipment located at the site.
+High roofs with steep pitches can be a safety issue for the technicians who clean the stacks. - It is recommended that the roof extends 1 meter over the samplers to cover the operator when performing sample changes in the rain.
+If not, it is recommended to extend the roof or install an awning or cover. - The inlets should be at least 24 inches from any other equipment located at the site.

-9.3.5.3 Mounting on an outdoor rack
+9.3.5.3 Mounting On an Outdoor Rack